 Skilled Nursing Support

 At nursing homes, skilled nursing care helps you maintain your sense of self to the strongest degree possible.
-You’ll receive supervision and support with daily living from registered nurses, staff physicians and resident aides.
+You’ll receive supervision and support with daily living from registered nurses, staff physicians, and resident aides.

 Nursing Home Regulations

-All nursing homes in the country operate under both federal and state regulations, which mean they adhere to a broader range of rules.
+All nursing homes in the country operate under both federal and state regulations, which means they adhere to a broader range of rules.
 Federally, the Centers for Medicare and Medicaid Services (CMS) oversee nursing home operations.
 Within each state, a specific state agency will oversee inspections and proper operations.

 Nursing Home Size